University of Chicago Faculty Forward Updates

 Bargaining updates

-Read the full notes from yesterday’s bargaining session here.
+Read the full notes from Monday’s session here.

-You can find a full archive of all past bargaining updates here.
+You can find an archive of all past bargaining updates here.

 Follow us on social media!